 How Do I Plan for Addiction Treatment during the Holidays?

 Just like recovery, planning for addiction treatment during the holidays shouldn’t be done alone.
 It’s helpful to choose an ally, friend or family member, to help you navigate your options for treatment.
-The addiction specialists at Origins Behavioral Healthcare can also assist in helping you become aware of treatment programs we offer as well as verifying your insurance coverage and discussing how to share the news of you entering rehab with the most important people in your life.
+The addiction specialists at Hanley Center can also assist in helping you become aware of treatment programs we offer as well as verifying your insurance coverage and discussing how to share the news of you entering rehab with the most important people in your life.

 Planning for Addiction Treatment during the Holidays

 Choose an ally, whether a friend or family member, a physician, or an addiction specialist.